dyne/reflow-docs/docs/what_is_reflowOS.md

 <div class="main__quote">

-> ReflowOS is an operating system for communities who wants to create federated and secure economic networks to foster the creation and coordination of distributed value chains.
+> ReflowOS is an operating system for communities who want to create federated and secure economic networks to foster the creation and coordination of distributed value chains.

 </div>